Skip to main content

 Contact an Employment Law Attorney in Southern California

 Sexual harassment can have devastating effects in a work environment, impacting the employee targeted by the harassment and others around the workplace, as well.
-At the Law Office of Karen J. Sloat, APC, we serve clients in Riverside County, Cathedral City, Coachella, and Desert Hot Springs.
+At Sloat Law Group, we serve clients in Riverside County, Cathedral City, Coachella, and Desert Hot Springs.
 If you have questions or concerns about sexual harassment and need information about filing a claim, you should contact an employment law attorney for employees at our firm who handles sexual harassment cases.

 Sources: